48Software/CodingChallenge/questions/BackEndChallenges.md

 Likes(new List<string> {"Alex", "Jacob", "Mark", "Max"}) => "Alex, Jacob and 2 others like this"
 ```

-* Note: if the amount of people who like something is 4 or more, print out the first 2 names following by how many others like it.
+__Note__: if the amount of people who like something is 4 or more, print out the first 2 names following by how many others like it.

 ## Task 3
 The last task is about refactoring of code.
 Below you are given a class that creates robots and cars, this class uses a robot service, a part service, and a car service, which can be any web services (RESTful or SOAP).